loco-rs/loco/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: "Feature Request"
+name: Feature Request
 about: Suggest a new feature
 title: ""
-labels: "enhancement"
+labels: enhancement
 assignees: ""
 ---